 All appointments will be via video visit - you can use your phone or computer!

-*If you're new to Texas Cannabis Clinic- Please use the link above to schedule your video visit with our physicans to get approved
+Please use the link above to schedule your video visit with our physicans to get approved or recertified for medical marijuana/ cannabis in Texas.

 *A page of your records including your diagnosis will be requested to keep this appointment, unless you're requesting an evaluation for PTSD*